igorSousaM/igorSousaM/README.md

-### Hi, I'm Igor Sousa ✌
+## Hi, I'm Igor Sousa ✌ ##

-##
-<h3>Sou estudante de Física pela USP - São Carlos e aluno de Desenvolvimento Web Full Stack na Driven Education.<h3>
+### I'm a Physics student at USP - São Carlos and a Full Stack Web Development student at Driven Education. ###

-Here are some ideas to get you started:
+**Here are some ideas to get you started:**

 - 🌱 I’m currently learning **TypeScript,Postgresql**
 - 💬 Ask me about **Javascript, React** and **Nodejs**
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I am
+- ⚡ Fun fact: I
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on anything that challenges me
 - 🤔 I’m looking for help with ...

   #